Go to Medium Tank M4 Sherman Part 1

 Medium Tank M4A1(76)W Sherman.

-The left rear of the engine is labeled here.
+The R975 C4 engine is seen from the front, top, and left rear, respectively.
 The flywheel end of the engine was considered the front, and the accessory end the rear.
 Left and right were determined by looking at the engine from the rear.
+Its dry weight was 750lb (340kg).
 (Picture from TM 9-1725 Ordnance Maintenance--Ordnance Engine Model R975-C4 (Continental).)

 Top